 - 1/2 c granulated sugar

 - 1 large egg

 - 1/2 tsp baking soda

 - 3/4 c chopped dark chocolate (70%+) or chips

 Extra dough can be frozen in drop-cookie shape.
 Best to defrost at room temperature for 1 hour or fridge for 24 hours before baking for 14-16 minutes at 350 deg F.

 Preheat oven to 350 deg F, prep cookie sheet with parchment paper or Silpat.
 If you’re not in a huge rush, bake your cookies one baking sheet at a time to ensure even heat distribution and consistency in the batch.

 Cream 1/2 c butter (melted or softened) with 1/2 c brown sugar and 1/2 c white sugar.
 If butter was fully melted, let mixture sit at room temperature for 10 minutes to slightly solidify.
 Then mix in 1 egg and 1 tsp vanilla.

-Add in 1 1/2 c flour, 1/2 a cup at a time, or not, until fully incorporated.
+Add in 1 1/2 c flour and 1/2 tsp baking soda together, in parts, until fully incorporated.
 Dump in half a bag of chocolate chips or so, and use a spatula to mix.
 Use a cookie scoop or two spoons to drop dough onto baking sheet – approx 1.5″ diameter balls for medium sized cookies.
 Optionally, allow dough and baking sheet to chill briefly: 10 minutes in the freezer (preferred) or 1 hour in the fridge.
 When ready, bake for 12-15 minutes, until edges are brown and top is barely dry and still tan in color.
 Expect a bit of a poof – cookies will flatten for chewy goodness inside after a short cool-down.
 Do allow cookies to rest on the baking sheet for 2-3 minutes before removing, or they will stick to the sheet.